sehlen-bsi/botan-docs/docs/testspec/src/02_cert_store.rst

 All tests are implemented in :srcref:`src/tests/test_certstor_system.cpp`.

-**Remark from review of 3.12.0:** Botan 3.12.0 reworked the certificate store search operations (GH #5510, #5539).
-The tests in `test_certstor_system.cpp` were extended accordingly: for the find operations (by subject DN, by subject DN and key ID, by issuer DN and serial number, and with DN normalization), the tests now additionally verify that every returned certificate is also reported as contained in the store by ``Certificate_Store::contains()``.
-No substantial change in the test code otherwise.
+Since the rework of the certificate store search operations in Botan 3.12.0 (GH #5510, #5539), the tests for the find operations (by subject DN, by subject DN and key ID, by issuer DN and serial number, and with DN normalization) additionally verify that every returned certificate is also reported as contained in the store by ``Certificate_Store::contains()``.

 Find Certificate by SHA-1 Hash of its Public Key
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~